MovalAgroingenieria/general_clean/fontawesome_ext/README.rst

 Description
 ===========

-This module add custom fontawesome fonts.
+This module add moval iconset.
+Solid and duotone icons are available.

-The font has been generated using `Fontello <http://fontello.com/>`_ web service.
+The font has been generated using `IcoMoon <https://icomoon.io/>`_ web service.

 Credits
 =======